talkpython/100daysofcode-with-python-course/days/55-57-uplink/README.md

 ## Day N+2: Create the search app

 Now that you have your API client, write a simple UI in `program.py` that uses your class.
-You might give the user a chance to search by any of the three endpoints and then display the results.
+You might give the user a chance to search by any of the three endpoints and then display the results.

 ### Time to share what you've accomplished!